The Nigel Farage Show: Watch It Here

 Nigel Farage is live from the US and you can watch the show here from 7pm.

-Following the fifth round of Brexit negotiations, the outspoken politician will be giving his unmissable reaction to today’s top stories.
+As Theresa May heads to Brussels in an attempt to break the Brexit deadlock, the outspoken politician will be giving his unmissable reaction to today’s top stories.

 Get involved by calling Nigel on 0345 60 60 973, text 84850, tweet @LBC using #FarageOnLBC, or email here.